WilliamLu0211/Shell/README.md

 #### - by William Lu, Simon Tsui

 1. **Features Implemented Successfully**
-- Runs commands in child processes via forking.
+- Runs commands in child processes via fork() and execvp()
-- >, >>, and < for redirecting.
+- >, >>, and < for redirecting
 - | for piping
 - ; allows multiple for multiple commands to be exeuted
-- directory can be changed
+- can cd and exit
-- Can pipe into wc function
+- single pipe
+- multiple redirects limited to one or less pipe: for example, bash < input.txt | cowsay > output.txt works
 2. **Features Implemented Unsuccessfully**
--
+- Recursive piping: for example, fortune | cowsay | lolcat does not work
 -
 -
 3. **Bugs**
 -